DhruvinSoni30/Infrastructure_Provisioining_Terraform/README.md

-# Create AWS infrastructure for multiple customers using terraform modules
+# Create Infrastructure on AWS for multiple customers using Terraform Modules